dhruvpatelgeek/arianaDB/README.md

 | **Head1**  | Middle1   | Tail1    |
 | Tail2      | **Head2** | Middle2  |
 | Middle3    | Tail3     | **Head3**|

 Figure: Replica placement strategy

 The group membership service maintains a list of all nodes in the system using a [push-based gossip protocol described in Indranil Gupta](https://courses.engr.illinois.edu/cs425/fa2014/L4.fa14.pdf).
-To summarize, each node sends a heartbeat message to a subset of its membership list every cycle.
-When a node receives a heartbeat message, it marks the local time at which the sender sent a heartbeat message.
-Periodically, it runs a fail routine and cleanup routine which marks nodes as failed if no heartbeat was sent.

 ### Transport Layer
 Transport has 4 ports for handling I/O: